If there’s one word that sums up all of the best places to visit in Utah, it’s unique.

-Natural Bridges National Monument is in Southeast Utah and has 3 beautiful natural bridges.
-It was the first national monument of Utah on April 16th, 1908.
-The 3 bridges are named Sipapu, Owachomo, and Kachina.
+Natural Bridges National Monument is in Southeast Utah and has 3 beautiful natural bridges, named Sipapu, Owachomo, and Kachina.

 For more strenuous hiking go on one of the 3 loop trails, they pass all 3 or 2 of the natural bridges and the canyon.
 The hikes vary from 5.7 to 9.8 miles.

 The natural bridges are the main attraction at the national monument, but not the only ones.

 There’s also the Horse Collar Ruin, an ancestral Pueblo site, which is exceptionally well preserved.